2amigos/yii2-grid-view-library/docs/guides/how-to-create-behaviors.md

 - It has huge amount of javascript files and dependencies that you cannot get rid of.
 It forces you to add them to your project no matter what.

 Those are the main ones but there are many more.
-Our approach solves those issues but some truly strong points:
+Our approach solves those issues with:

 - Code enhancements are encapsulated within behaviors so the GridView widget stays very small (less than 100 lines).
 - If a developer wishes to add new enhancement, it can simply create a new behavior himself and use it immediately or